The Stages Of Economic Development

 X. The Impact of Globalization: Opportunities and Challenges

 Globalization, the increasing interconnectedness of national economies, presents both opportunities and challenges for developing nations.
 Access to global markets, foreign investment, and technology transfer can significantly boost economic growth.
-However, globalization also exposes developing nations to global economic shocks, competition from more advanced economies, and the potential for exploitation.
+Still, globalization also exposes developing nations to global economic shocks, competition from more advanced economies, and the potential for exploitation.
 Careful management of globalization is crucial for harnessing its benefits while mitigating its risks.

 XI.
 Frequently Asked Questions (FAQ)